 How to build up a cute timeline in Excel?
 Here we also propose to follow the consistent steps:

 - Create a simple table

 - Add durations

 If you want to dive into more simple ways of building a timeline template, check up the guide on how to make a timeline in Word.

 Working with Excel, you will quickly realize how time-consuming and tedious create project timelines in these tables is.
 In addition, whenever new tasks need to be added or deadlines change, it’s not easy to update Excel charts manually.

 Choosing Hygger, you select the easier and more efficient way to build and manage project timelines.

 Instead of agony with spreadsheets and formatting, use online Gantt chart-based timeline.
-Hygger functionality allows you to plan your projects with pleasure, setting due dates, milestones, and dependencies, and applying changes with drag and drop feature.
+Hygger functionality allows you to plan your projects with pleasure, setting due dates, and dependencies, and applying changes with drag and drop feature.

 One of the most interesting benefits of such a timeline is the ability to share it with your colleagues and stakeholders to get progress updates quickly and easily.